 If it is necessary to turn off the water heater:

-- Switch off the electrical supply at the water heater isolating switch(s) on the switchboard. - Close the cold water isolation valve at the inlet to the water heater.
+- Switch off the electrical supply to the solar storage tank at the hot water isolating switch on the switch board. - Close the cold water isolation valve at the inlet to the water heater.

 TO TURN ON THE WATER HEATER